skade/bisschen/README.md

 # bisschen

-`bisschen` is a ncurses client for notmuch.
-No, actually, it is my project to learn Rust (and a bit of C and curses) on.
+`bisschen` is a terminal client for notmuch.
+No, actually, it is my project to learn Rust (and a bit of C and termbox) on.

 It's in no usable state, but it compiles and runs on my machine.
 In the near future, it will probably compile on your machine.